machuangtao/KGs-Survey/README.md

 # kgs-survey
-This is a repository of kgs survey paper, which will be updated periodically.
+This is a repository of KGs survey paper, which will be updated periodically.

 <table class="tg">
   <tr>